-Although digitization has today revolutionized the commercial landscape, it has also given rise to threats like online frauds, phishing attacks, and data breaches.
-Statista records inform that data breaches are an upward trend, as we saw around 446 million records exposed in 2018 compared to 19 million in 2006.
-But what does this mean for businesses that are growing on the back of technological advancements?
-Well, it can mean different things, but one of them is certainly that they need to embrace the digital forensics technology.
+Although digitization has revolutionized the commercial landscape, it has also given rise to threats like online fraud, phishing attacks, and other data breaches.
+As the Statista records, data breaches have increased yearly since 2006.
+There were around 446 million records exposed in 2018 compared to 19 million in 2006.

 What is Digital Forensics?

-Digital forensics is a branch of forensic science that involves identifying, collecting, analyzing and documenting information found on digital devices that can be used as evidence in a court of law in relation to a cyber crime.
+Digital forensics is a branch of forensic science that involves identifying, collecting, analyzing, and documenting information found on digital devices that can be used as evidence in a court of law about a cybercrime.

-Digital forensics specialists are usually consulted to investigate crimes that involve the Internet and digital devices such as computers and mobile phones.
-These professionals use digital forensics techniques to extract data from devices and emails, access encrypted or hidden data, organize evidence files for references, and prevent data tampering.
+Digital forensics investigators are usually consulted to investigate crimes that involve the Internet and digital devices, such as computers and mobile phones.
+These professionals use digital forensics to extract data from devices and emails, access encrypted or hidden data, organize evidence files for references, and prevent data tampering.

 Digital forensics can be divided into the following subcategories:

-- Mobile Devices Forensics: It is a branch of digital forensics that is related to extraction of digital evidence from mobile devices viz. smartphones, gaming devices, GPS devices, tablets, etc.
+- Mobile Devices Forensics: It is a branch of digital forensics related to extracting digital evidence from mobile devices, viz. smartphones, gaming devices, GPS devices, tablets, etc.

-- Memory Forensics: It's an analysis of computer memory (RAM) to identify and investigate advanced attacks.
+- Memory Forensics: It analyzes computer memory (RAM) to identify and investigate advanced attacks.

-- Digital Image Forensics: It is a new field of research that is aimed at analyzing and authenticating the validity of digital images (typically using metadata).
+- Digital Image Forensics: It is a new field of research aimed at analyzing and authenticating the validity of digital images (typically using metadata).

-- Video/Audio Forensics: It's related to investigation of digital sound and video recordings with the purpose of establishing their authenticity.
+- Video/Audio Forensics: It is related to investigating digital sound and video recordings to establish their authenticity.

 - Email Forensics: Email forensics is the practice of analyzing email content for evidence collection.
-It's used in the investigation of email-related crimes such as phishing attacks, data leaks, etc.
+It investigates email-related crimes, such as phishing attacks, data leaks, etc.

 Why is Digital Forensics Important?